Thank you for reading our post, please rate this article at the end.

 The elevation gain of this hike is just 6,100 feet – since the hike starts quite high up already, there’s not much ground left for you to cover.
 As mentioned above, it takes from about 5 to 10 hours to get to the peak of Mount Whitney, depending on your pace.
 The descent takes 2-3 hours shorter.

-According to recreation.gov, however, you should expect to spend 12-14 hours to get the peak and come back with this hike.
+According to recreation.gov, however, you should expect to spend 12-14 hours to get to the peak and come back with this hike.
 If you have the time, you may also stay on the trail for one or two nights, camping at Lone Pike Lake (10,000 feet), Outpost Camp (10,500 feet), Consultation Lake (11,000 feet), or Trail Camp (12,000 feet) along the way.

 To visit Mount Whitney, you need a wilderness permit for hiking or backpacking.
 You may choose between a Day Use or an Overnight permit, depending on how much time you expect to spend on Mount Whitney.
-Keep in mind that the Day Use permit doesn’t allow you to stay on the mount overnight.
+Keep in mind that the Day Use permit doesn’t allow you to stay on the mountain overnight.

 John Muir Trail

-The John Muir Trail (JMT) is a 211-mile trail passing through Yosemite, Kings Canyon, and Sequoia National Parks up toward the summit of Mount Whitney.
-The JMT is a good option if you have plenty of time and if you don’t like the idea of the shortcut that the Whitney Portal provides.
+Canyon, and Sequoia National Parks and continues up toward the summit of Mount Whitney.
+The JMT is a good option if you have plenty of time and don’t like the idea of the shortcut the Whitney Portal offers.

 Aside from that, the JMT allows you to see much more than just Mount Whitney.